 Post interview stress can be a big game changer for a candidate after he/she has just finished giving an interview.
-One of the hardest obstacle that a candidate has to face is the long and dreadful silence from the interviewer.
+One of the hardest obstacles that a candidate has to face is the time for waiting to hear back after a job interview from the interviewer.

 The silence can extend up to a few weeks, months or even up to a year.
 There are many methods or activities that you could engage in, to distract your mind from the anxiety of waiting and holding back to get the final response from the company.

 Keep in mind that it is not always that unusual from the company’s side to keep mum about the results of the interview with their candidates.
 It takes a lot of time and experience to handle the stress after each interview, waiting for its results.

 How to Deal With Waiting to Hear Back After a Job Interview:

 Try to loosen your mind from the build-up stress and pressure.
 Accumulation of such stress can lead to anxiety disorders or even depression.
 It’s all about how effectively you counter attack the post interview stress and how you spend your time.
 As mentioned before, there are a lot of activities that you could do to get a break from the waiting game.
 These include:

 1. Looking for various other jobs: